An Infinite Family of Circulant Graphs with Perfect State Transfer in Discrete Quantum Walks: Introduction

 \section{Introduction}

-Quantum walks were introduced by Aharonov et al \cite{Aharonov2000} as a quantum analogue of classical random walks.
+Discrete quantum walks were first introduced by Aharonov et al \cite{Aharonov2000} as a quantum analogue of classical random walks.
+Since then, various models of discrete quantum walks have been proposed \cite{Kendon2003,Szegedy2004,Portugal2015}.
 In \cite{Bose2002}, Bose posed a scheme for using spin chains to transmit quantum states in quantum computers.
 Later, Christandl et al \cite{Christandl2004,Christandl2005} studied the problem of perfect state transfer in spin networks with respect to the XY-coupling model.
 Both continuous and discrete quantum walks were shown to be universal for quantum computation \cite{Childs2009a,Lovett2010,Underwood2010}, for which quantum state transfer plays a role in implementing the universal quantum gate set.
+In particular, discrete perfect state transfer was first studied by Lovett et al \cite{Lovett2010} on ``wire" structures, where the quantum walk may propagate deterministically.